PLSysSec/usenix_login_rlbox/login.md

 How this could change the way we develop software.
     -designing with sandboxing at start (trusted core, less trusted periphery) -package ecosystems with sandboxing built in (wasm ecosystem example)

-\paragraph{Why now?}
-While this is not a novel idea, and similar concepts have been bandied about for years in reseearch we believe this is increasingly practical.
-Trends in compiler toolchains and processors architectures make efficient in-process isolation increasingly practical without resorting to exotic techniques e.g.
-WebAssembly is becoming a defacto standard tool chain for software based fault isolation, multi-core and even minion processors support the use of multiple protection domains without prohibitive overheads, and emerging architecture features such as Intel MPK and ARM-Cheri allow in-process isolation with very low overhead.

-Next, as our own work on Firefox in collabortation with colleuages at Mozilla has illustrated, the software engineering problems of sandboxing, including efficienty porting libraries into a sandboxed environment, and ensuring that interactions between the sandboxed library and trusted application can be secured without expert knowledge, are practical.

 \paragraph{Sandboxing in Firefox: Third Party code and Beyond}